Daylight Savings Time – 10 Ways to Use the Extra Time

 Is there a new hobby or skill you want to try?
 How about using your extra hour to get started?
 Not sure what you’d like to learn or how to do it?
-Check out Craftsy or Bluprint as they have hundreds of video courses to teach you art, sewing, knitting, calligraphy, wood working, etc.
+Check out Bluprint as they have hundreds of video courses to teach you art, sewing, knitting, calligraphy, wood working, etc.

 5. Pamper yourself.